startreedata/thirdeye/thirdeye-ui/README.md

 This will build and deploy the project using [webpack-dev-server](https://github.com/webpack/webpack-dev-server) at http://localhost:7004.

 Note that configuration for the proxy to the `/api` endpoint is located in `webpack.config.dev.js` under `devServer.proxy`.
-Currently this points to the [Azure demo deployment](https://cortexdata.atlassian.net/wiki/spaces/CORTEXDATA/pages/1278541825/ThirdEye+Demo+Environment+-+Azure).
-For interacting with dev instance of ThirdEye, you should the proxy to `http://localhost:8080`.
+Currently, this points to value of `TE_DEV_PROXY_SERVER` environment variable or by default `http://localhost:8080/`.

 ## Supported Browsers